- Born: 1960

 (Nick Barnard, Music Web International, 2013)

-Anthony has composed over 160 compositions during a career that includes a decade of freelance composing, several composer residencies, and a decade as lecturer in composition at Otago University.
+Anthony has composed over 180 compositions during a career that includes a decade of freelance composing, several composer residencies, and 13 years teaching composition at Otago University.
 Many of his works have been published and recorded, and he has had works performed in many countries abroad, including the UK, Europe, Asia and the US.
-Most recently, his choral work this sea we cross over was performed in China and Australia by the National Youth Choir, and chosen for performance at the ISCM Festival in Belgium, by the choir Aquarius.
+In 2014, his choral work Salaam was commissioned and premiered by Aquarius in Belgium, and The BBC Symphony Orchestra recorded his A Bugle Will Do for broadcast.
 His French Overture was performed by The Swedish Chamber Orchestra in 2012.
 His recent CD A Bugle Will Do (Atoll, 2011) was named one of the “CDs of the year” by British reviewer Nick Barnard, on the Music Web International site.
+He has regularly had works performed overseas at ISCM and ACL fesivals.

-Since 2005 he has had nine CDs of his composition released, including the critically acclaimed Piano Preludes (Atoll, 2005), NZ Poets in Song featuring Anna Leese (Ode/Manu 2008), and the CD Remember Parihaka (Atoll, 2009) which includes his widely performed Flute Concerto, written for Alexa Still.
-He has had two CDs of chamber music released; the latest is entitled Octopus featuring his String Quartet No.2.
-An album of his piano music, Expressions was released by Ode/Manu in 2010, performed by Tom McGrath.
-Atoll and the NZ Symphony Orchestra recently released his CD A Bugle Will Do in 2012, which included his Symphony No.3.
+Since 2005 he has had ten CDs of his composition released, including the critically acclaimed Piano Preludes (Atoll, 2005), NZ Poets in Song featuring Anna Leese (Ode/Manu 2008), and the CD Remember Parihaka (Atoll, 2009) which includes his widely performed Flute Concerto, written for Alexa Still.
+His two CDs of chamber music include Octopus featuring his String Quartet No.2.
+An album of his piano music, Expressions, was released by Ode/Manu in 2010, performed by Tom McGrath.
+Atoll and the NZ Symphony Orchestra released his CD A Bugle Will Do in 2012, which included his Symphony No.3.
 It was awarded classical album of the year by The Listener, and was a finalist at the NZ Music Awards.
-Anthony has also collaborated frequently with choreographers, and four of his dance scores can be heard on the disk Concertina, released in 2012 by Daniel Belton and Good Company.
+Most recently, Atoll released his Stations CD (Symphony No.4 performed by The Christchurch Symphony Orchestra), and it was declared a ‘Recording of the Month’ by Web Music International.
+Reviewer Nick Barnard wrote: “I have been listening to this music over the last month during which time I have found myself increasingly drawn into its profoundly moving sound-world. . .
+The structure of the work is hugely impressive – the listener is drawn forward inexorably with each station clearly defined yet clearly part of a greater scheme. . .
+Ritchie’s music speaks with a very individual yet accessible voice and his work – and certainly this symphony – deserves a wide audience.”

 |A Bugle will Do for full orchestra|